• Skip to primary navigation

 • Preheat oven to 375 F.

-• Combine oats, crumbs, sugar, baking soda and peanuts in a large mixing bowl.
+• Combine oats, cracker crumbs, sugar, baking soda and peanuts in a large mixing bowl.

-• Combine corn syrup, melted butter and vanilla in a second bowl or large measuring cup.
-Pour corn syrup mixture over oat mixture and mix well.
+• Melt the butter in a saucepan, then add the corn syrup and vanilla.
+Combined corn syrup mixture and oat mixture and mix well.
 Press into pan and bake for 12-14 minutes.
+Definitely check at 12 so that you don't accidentally overbake.

 • Return to refrigerator to fully set the chocolate.